 I’m a cancer survivor and I smoke 2 packs of cigarettes a day.
 Will my smoking affect my risk for getting COVID-19 even though I’m now cancer-free?

-If you smoke and get COVID-19, you’re more likely to have worse symptoms than someone who doesn’t smoke and gets COVID-19.
-Some cancer treatments can also weaken your immune system, making it harder for your body to fight off viruses, like COVID-19.
-This means that quitting smoking, no matter where you are in your cancer care, will help keep you healthy and safe.
+You’re more likely to have worse symptoms if smoke and get COVID-19 than non-smokers who get COVID-19.
+Some cancer treatments can also weaken your immune system.
+This makes it harder for your body to fight off viruses like COVID-19.
+Quitting smoking will help keep you healthy and safe no matter where you are in your cancer care.

 The Tobacco Treatment Program is also open to cancer survivors.
-For more information about MSK’s Tobacco Treatment Program, watch this video:
+To learn more about MSK’s Tobacco Treatment Program, watch this video:

 Additional resources